vannguyengd/gooddata-ui/docs/30_tips__use_angular_2.x.md

 **NOTE:** When using Angular 6+, be sure to add the `(window as any).global = window;` snippet to the `polyfills.ts` file due to missing `global`.

-## 2. Declare the Angular wrapper component
+## Step 2.
+Declare the Angular wrapper component.
 The Angular wrapper component renders a React component and re-renders it on a property change.

 The component wrapper must be able to render React components imported from `@gooddata/react-components`.
 You can import any supported components from the package, and then either put them together using multiple `React.createElement` functions, or make an abstract wrapper component that accepts a React component reference as a parameter.

-The following examples are using a single KPI component.
+The following examples are using a single KPI component:

 **kpi.component.ts**:
 ```javascript